 Being pregnant does not imply that you need to bid goodbye to sex.
-You can still enjoy those lovemaking sessions with your partner in the first, second and even the third trimester.
-But what if you spot blood after an intercourse?
+You can still enjoy those lovemaking sessions with your partner in the first, second, and even the third trimester.
+But what if you spot blood after intercourse?
 Any type of bleeding is quite unnerving in the course of pregnancy.
-Spotting after an intercourse is not an exception.
+Bleeding after sex during pregnancy is not an exception.
 Many questions may jump to your mind at once.
 Does my baby get hurt or disturbed?
-Does it affect my normal progress of pregnancy?
+Does it affect my regular progress in pregnancy?
 Can sex cause miscarriage?
 And so on.
-Continue reading for getting a clear picture on this matter.
+Continue reading for getting a clear picture of bleeding after sex during pregnancy.

 Bleeding after sex during pregnancy is not a rare happening.
 This has been found to appear more during the second and third trimester.
 This happens because of:

-- Increased blood supply: During pregnancy, the blood supply towards your vagina and cervix will increase both in rate and in volume (Remember, from the moment you get pregnant your blood volume starts to increase).
-Therefore, increased pressure during the intercourse can result in spotting or minor bleeding
+Increased blood supply: During pregnancy, the blood supply towards your vagina and cervix will increase both in rate and volume (Remember, from the moment you get pregnant, your blood volume starts to increase).
+Therefore, increased pressure during intercourse can result in spotting or minor bleeding

-- Increased number of capillaries: During pregnancy, numerous blood vessels form to meet the increased demand of oxygen and nourishment for fetus and mother.
-More capillaries are formed in the vaginal and cervical area too.
+Increased number of capillaries: During pregnancy, numerous blood vessels form to meet the increased demand for oxygen and nourishment for fetus and mother.
+More capillaries are formed in the vaginal and cervical areas too.
 These capillaries are so delicate that they can easily break during the intercourse

 Can Sex During Pregnancy Cause A Miscarriage?